books-are-next/books/README.md

-# books
+# Next-book web books

-Openly-licensed / public domain books
+Openly-licensed / public domain books.
+Every book is added as a submodule with a `\_book` subdir with book contents.